Wedding Bouquets from North Carolina Brides

 This was one of our favorite bouquets from our 2017 wedding season.
 This bridal bouquet has pink garden roses, cream roses, dried leather leaf (looks like brown feathers) and various fillers.

 What a beautiful and large garden bouquet!
-This bouquet is filled with roses, lisianthus, berries,
+This bouquet is filled with roses, lisianthus, and hydrangeas.

 This romantic bouquet has pink llulaby coos peonies, pink hydrangeas, and various other peonies.